prashantjinwal/prashantjinwal/README.md

 - 💻 I build full-stack web apps that make life easier & users happier.
 - 🌱 Currently diving deeper into **TypeScript, FastAPI**, and **Docker**.
-- 💬 Ask me about **JavaScript, React, Node, MongoDB, or anything MERN**.
+- 💬 Ask me about **JavaScript, React, Node, MongoDB, python, or anything MERN**.
 - 📬 Reach me at **prashantjinwal888@gmail.com**
 - 😄 Fun fact: I can write bug-free code on the first try (only in my dreams 😅)